sp-cristiano/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chmod 007 hello Command wil set permission for only other ussers to have all permissions. \n chmod 753 hello Command will set permission of hello to -rwxr-x-wx. \n ihmod --reference olleh hello Command will set the mode of the file hello the same as olleh's mode. \n chmod -R ugo+x  Command will add execute permission to all subdirectories of the current directoryto all user, groups and owner. \n
+chmod 007 hello Command wil set permission for only other ussers to have all permissions. \n chmod 753 hello Command will set permission of hello to -rwxr-x-wx. \n ihmod --reference olleh hello Command will set the mode of the file hello the same as olleh's mode. \n chmod -R ugo+X  Command will add execute permission to all subdirectories of the current directoryto all user, groups and owner. \n mkdir -m 751 my_dir Command creates directory called my_dir with permissions 751